roxannardgz/Project-Sprint_6/README.md

-# Project-Sprint_6
+# Vehicle Explorer - Web App

- Software Development Tools - Tripleten
+ Sprint 6: Software Development Tools - Tripleten

+## Description of the Project

+## How to Launch in your Local Machine